 Project impacts are classified as temporary or permanent.
 Temporary impacts result from the installation of inter-set structures and the establishment of temporary construction areas such as pulling and tensioning sites.
 Permanent impacts result from the installation of inter-set structures, including the development of new, or rehabilitation/upgrading of existing, access and spur roads.
 “Drive and crush” methods will be implemented to the extent feasible to preserve native vegetation and native seed banks.
 “Drive and crush” may include overland travel over existing low-lying vegetation, but may also incorporate trimming vegetation to ground level with root systems intact to facilitate vehicular access and flagging of special-status plant species and cacti for avoidance.

-Biological surveys of the EPL Project alignment were conducted in 2017, 2018, as well as surveys conducted in 2022 to characterize vegetation and document the presence or absence of special-status species within potential laydown yards (Arcadis 2020a, SCE 2023).
-The survey area covered approximately 6,822 acres.
+Biological surveys of the EPL Project alignment were conducted in 2017, 2018, 2022, 2024, and 2025 to characterize vegetation and document the presence or absence of special-status species within potential Project work areas (Arcadis 2020a, 2024a, 2024b, 2025; SCE 2023).
+The survey area covered approximately 8,605 acres.

-The EPL Project will potentially affect approximately 219 acres of vegetation and other land uses resulting from maximum anticipated temporary and permanent impacts.
-A maximum of 197 acres of native vegetation and 21 acres of other land uses (developed, active agriculture, open water, disturbed, etc.) will be subject to temporary impacts, for a total of 218 acres of temporary impacts.
-Anticipated maximum permanent impacts include approximately 0.85 acres of native vegetation and 0.04 acres of other land uses, for a total of 0.89 acres of permanent impacts.
+The EPL Project will potentially affect approximately 222 acres of vegetation and other land uses resulting from maximum anticipated temporary and permanent impacts.
+A maximum of 175 acres of native vegetation and 46 acres of other land uses (developed, active agriculture, open water, disturbed, etc.) will be subject to temporary impacts, for a total of 221 acres of temporary impacts.
+Anticipated maximum permanent impacts include approximately 1.0 acres of native vegetation and no impacts to other land use types, for a total of 1.0 acres of permanent impacts.
 The exact acreage of impacts will be recalculated once construction activities have been completed.

-Summaries of the potential disturbances to vegetation communities, special status natural communities, native trees, special status plants and wildlife, critical habitat, regulated waters of the US, waters of the state, jurisdictional streambeds, and wetlands are provided in Tables 2-1 through 2-6.
-Each table consists of a set of several sub-tables, with the total numbers for the Project presented first, followed by numbers that apply to each of seven land ownership categories.
-The seven land ownership categories include the following:
+Summaries of the potential disturbances to vegetation communities, special status natural communities, native trees, special status plants and wildlife, critical habitat, regulated waters of the US, waters of the state, jurisdictional streambeds, and wetlands are provided in Tables 2-1 through 2-4.
+Each table consists of a set of several sub-tables, with the total numbers for the Project presented first, followed by numbers that apply to each of nine land ownership categories.
+The nine land ownership categories include the following: